 I also try to find time for creative side projects which allow me to combine design and writing with other interests.
 One recent project was co-curating an art exhibition with my MFA Design classmate, Miriam Bossard.

 My thesis project, LAPSE, is a book of found snapshot photographs, collected over many years, selected and designed to create a visual narrative about memory and loss.
 Inspiration for the project came from my love of found photographs, and the stories told by images and objects left behind when their owners disappear.

 1,000 Words, the MFA Design class taught by Tibor Kalman, was one of the inspirations for this project, as the assignment was to create a story told only with images.

-Since graduation, my thesis has not progressed, but I have continued to collect found snapshots, and use them as inspiration / illustration for other design and writing projects.
+Since graduation, I have continued to collect found snapshots, and use them as inspiration / illustration for other design and writing projects.
 And I am currently working on a proposal to create a biannual publication based on LAPSE.

 MFA Design was one of the most inspiring, rewarding experiences I’ve ever had, and also one of the most challenging.
 Many sleepless nights were spent in the studio, working on every kind of design project imaginable: design for TV, visual identity, branding, books, magazines, conceptual and curatorial projects, web design, visual narrative, and others, all at the same time!

 Many projects also required us to write, and / or create our own visual content, which was a challenge I embraced.

 Coming from a creative background, I found the business aspects of the program difficult at first, but am so glad to have this knowledge and experience; I continue to use everything I learned at SVA MFA Design about brand development, business, and intellectual property law, as I run my own company.